 In addition, the abstract interface

-used together to build a cross-client metrics aggregator when defining the
+method will be used together to build a cross-client metrics aggregator when

-federated training processes or evaluation computations.
-For example, a simple
+defining the federated training processes or evaluation computations.
+For

-unfinalized metric values from clients, and then call the finalizer functions at
+sum the unfinalized metric values from clients, and then call the finalizer

 You can find examples of how to define your own custom